-Rittenhouse is one of the few whiskey producers who never gave up on rye whiskey.
-They continued producing rye whiskey even when it wasn’t “in vogue” with drinkers.
-This gives them a level of authority and credibility that recent entries into the rye whiskey market do not have.
+Rittenhouse 100 Proof Bottled in Bond Rye is one of the few whiskey producers who never gave up on rye whiskey.
+They continued producing it even when it wasn’t “in vogue” with drinkers.
+This gives them a level of authority and credibility that recent entries into the market do not have.

 Savvy bartenders who knew the value of a good rye whiskey would often turn to Rittenhouse simply because it was one of a handful of high-quality rye whiskeys available.